open-dollar/od-docs/docs/faq.md

 * Capped borrow rate: in the long run, OD will have a capped (and small) borrow rate which makes the cost of maintaining a vault more predictable.
 Governance can, in theory, set the borrow rate to 0% although this prevents the system from accruing surplus that's used to incentivize to update core components such as oracles and the PID.

-* Insurance for vaults: in the long run we can allow SAFE users to attach a wide variety of insurance contracts meant to protect their positions against liquidation
+* Insurance for vaults: in the long run we can allow Vault users to attach a wide variety of insurance contracts meant to protect their positions against liquidation

 * No exposure to assets with counterparty risk: OD will only be backed by ETH.
 Borrowers are not exposed to riskier crypto assets or real world collateral

-* Superior collateral factors: as we improve the efficiency of our [collateral auctions](/system-contracts/auction-module/fixed-discount-collateral-auction-house) and add insurance contracts for SAFEs, we can lower the collateral requirements for borrowing OD
+* Superior collateral factors: as we improve the efficiency of our [collateral auctions](/system-contracts/auction-module/fixed-discount-collateral-auction-house) and add insurance contracts for Vaults, we can lower the collateral requirements for borrowing OD

-### Will OD always return to the same initial value/peg?

-OD is not designed to be pegged to anything, so it may never return to the exact same value it started at.
-Similar to many fiat currencies (EUR, USD, etc), OD's price will float, being influenced by market forces (supply & demand) and by the incentives that the PID controller offers to vault users and OD holders.
-Those incentives are designed to target a $1.00 market price but the actual price will fluctuate up or down.

 ### How does the OD price work/behave?